Book One: A SIMPLE ACT OF KINDNESS

 On the spot, I decided I would pay the final St. John's book

-fee and lunch meal bill by myself.
+fee and lunch bill myself.

 So the next day I made a special trip to school.
 I went to the business office and wrote out a check for